 (4) Include any activity that damages or poses an unreasonable risk of damage to the environment (e.g., trees and other vegetation, wildlife) or to property.

 (5) Take place inside or within 100 yards of a University residential hall, dormitory, or apartment during (i) residential quiet hours (i.e., between 11 p.m. and 8 a.m.
 Sunday through Thursday or between midnight and 8 a.m.
 Friday and Saturday) or (ii) during finals week.

-2.4.5 Major Events must end no later than 1 a.m. or as prescribed by specific facility policies or campus policies, whichever is earlier.
+2.4.5 Major Events must end no later than 1 a.m. or as prescribed by specific facility policies or campus policies (including Section 2.4.3(5) of this policy), whichever is earlier.
 Additional charges may be applicable to extend Events beyond normal building hours.

 2.4.7 At least two weeks before a Major Event, Non-University Sponsors must submit for review and approval a reasonable security plan that addresses foreseeable risks associated with the proposed Major Event.

 (1) The University may require changes to the Non-University Sponsor’s proposed security plan as a condition of approving the Major Event if the proposed security plan is unreasonable.